managedit/dbforge/README.md

 	$table->create();

 Here is the magic code, at this point, your table along with the columns asigned to it will be created.

+## Dropping tables / columns
+You can either drop a table or a column, here are some brief examples of how to do both.

+### Drop Table
+You must either have the loaded table object that corresponds to the table you want to drop, or the table's name.

+	DB::Drop('table', 'users')
+		->execute();

+The above code will drop the table by the name of `users`.

 ## API Reference